fjoppe/Legivel/README.md

 ## Requirements

-FsYamlParser requires a local git installation.
+Legivel requires a local git installation.
 You can download git from [Git Downloads](https://git-scm.com/downloads).

 ## Build Status